top of page

 • Confidential and supportive environment: Both types of therapy offer a safe space to explore feelings and challenges without judgment.

-• Use of evidence-based techniques: Therapists may use a variety of therapeuric approaches tailored to the client's unique needs help clients manage symptoms.
+• Use of evidence-based techniques: Therapists may use a variety of therapeutic approaches tailored to the client's unique needs to help manage symptoms.

 • Goal setting and progress tracking: Clients work with therapists to set personal goals and monitor improvements over time.